Traditional business models focus on products and services. Companies build up their products, advertise them, then make sales.

 Suggested Higher Logic Posts

-Corporations, Corporations, Corporations // Have you considered the wide-ranging benefits an online customer community could have on your entire organization and the customer experience?
+Corporations // Don’t miss out on the wide-ranging benefits a branded online customer community could have on your entire organization and customer experience.

 Life After Jive-x: Choosing a New Home for Your Customer Community